Essam101/Star-Wars-App/README.md

 ### lib
-Here is the folder structure I have been using in this project
+Here is the folder structure that I have used in this project.

 ```
 lib/